Back to Reference

 3. AI-driven automation

 Hebbia leverages AI to automate repetitive tasks, such as sorting through data-heavy documents or generating insights.
-This feature saves time for teams who often work with dense, unstructured information.
+This feature saves time for teams who often work with dense, unstructured information, as research shows 54% of companies see benefits like cost savings and efficiencies when they automate business processes with AI.

 Additional integrations